Djuuu/dyn-login/README.md

 A quick and dirty script to automatically log in on dyn.com in order to keep a free account active

+Note : As of may 2014, Dyn.com end their free hostname program.
+Time to put some money up or find another solution ;)

 Requirements
 ------------
 * PHP